felangel/hydrated_bloc/README.md

 ```

 ## Runtime Hydrated Bloc
-In order to persist the state only during the application is running then extend `RuntimeHydratedBloc`.
-For example:
+If you want to persist the state only when the application is running, then you should extend `RuntimeHydratedBloc`.

 ```dart
 class CounterBloc extends RuntimeHydratedBloc<CounterEvent, CounterState> {